High Speed Machining (HSM) [ Definitive Guide ]

 The practical upshot of all this is that manufacturer’s recommended feeds and speeds for the tooling are based on the need to keep some safety margin for corners–quite a lot of safety margin based on what we’re seeing.
-G-Wizard has a tool engagement angle calculator that lets you play with calculating tool engagement angles based on a description of the corner, the tool, and the desired cut.
-Here’s a screen shot of the estimator:

 For a long time the CNC world just dealt with the Tyranny of Corners.
 Some work was done on feedrate variation to slow the cutter as it went into the corner, but it is very hard to do this well.
 The corner engagement comes on so fast that the slow down has to extend long before the corner.
 This interferes with the ability to pick up much productivity by making the cutter run faster in straight lines.
 What if we could come up with a toolpath strategy that made sure the cutter never had to enter a corner in this way?